PRM Investors Have Opportunity to Join Perimeter Solutions, Inc. Fraud Investigation with the Schall Law Firm

-LOS ANGELES, April 23, 2026 (GLOBE NEWSWIRE) -- The Schall Law Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of Perimeter Solutions, Inc. (“Perimete” or “the Company”) (NYSE: PRM) for violations of the securities laws.
+LOS ANGELES, April 29, 2026 (GLOBE NEWSWIRE) -- The Schall Law Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of Perimeter Solutions, Inc. (“Perimeter” or “the Company”) (NYSE: PRM) for violations of the securities laws.

 The investigation focuses on whether the Company issued false and/or misleading statements and/or failed to disclose information pertinent to investors.